JSischo/Waupaca_repo/README.md

 * Data is stored in a AWS RDS database
 * Data was cleaned in python dropping sensitive information
 * The Orginal CSVs were stored into two tables
-* Two additional tables were created to store latitudes and longitueds for stray and adopted animals inplace of storing addresses
+* Three additional tables were created to store latitudes and longitudes for stray and adopted animals inplace of storing addresses
-* The Final tables are Intake, Found_location, Adopted_location, Medical
+* The Final tables are Intake, Found_location, Adopted_location, Medical, combined_clinic_addresses_all
 * The Intake table includes the following features:
   * Animal #
   * Species